 Camping in Normandy

-La Cite de la Mer is located minutes away from the Cherbourg ferry port and makes a perfect stop off either as you arrive in France, or before you catch your ferry home.
+La Cite de la Mer - learn about the ocean depths in this must-see scientific and cultural attraction.
+Explore the world’s largest submarine open to the public, see Europe’s largest cylindrical aquarium and learn all about the Titanic at the museum.
+La Cite de la Mer is just minutes away from the Cherbourg ferry port so it’s a great stop-off either as you arrive in France, or before you catch your ferry home.

 Mont St Michel - don’t miss a visit to the famous Mont St Michel, on the Brittany-Normandy border.
 Explore this ancient site of pilgrimage and tour the Abbey buildings.
 Before you leave, buy some of Mère Poulard’s biscuits in their iconic tins.